dbt-labs/docs.getdbt.com/website/docs/reference/macro-properties.md

 Macro properties can be declared in `.yml` files, except in the `dbt_project.yml` files.

-You can name these files `whatever_you_want.yml`, and nest them arbitrarily deeply in sub-folders.
+You can name these files `whatever_you_want.yml` and nest them arbitrarily deep in sub-folders.

 <File name='macros/<filename>.yml'>